Sunflower moth: Treatment options and pollinator safety

 Insecticide should be applied in the early morning or late evening when pollinators are not flying.
 Evening is preferable because this permits overnight dissipation of material before pollinators return to the field.
 However, the requirement for low-wind conditions is a priority that may trump this concern.

-Both Bayer and Dupont have registered diamide insecticides for use on commercial sunflowers in Kansas (Belt and Prevathon, respectively).
+As of 2012, both Bayer and Dupont have registered diamide insecticides for use on commercial sunflowers in Kansas (Belt and Prevathon, respectively).
 Preliminary trials indicate that good levels of control can be achieved with these materials without endangering bees.

 Growers and applicators should refer to the most recent edition of the K-State Research and Extension publication, Sunflower Insect Management, MF814, for a table of registered materials and application rates.
 See: http://www.ksre.ksu.edu/bookstore/pubs/MF814.pdf

 J.P.
-Michaud, Professor of Entomology, Agricultural Research Center-Hays
+Michaud, Entomologist, Agricultural Research Center-Hays